-4. Visit the Central Market during the day
+4. Visit the Riga Central Market during the day

 Riga Central Market is Europe’s largest market and bazaar.
 It was made a UNESCO site along with the Riga Old Town in 1998.
-It is visited by over 80,000 people every day and is one of the most popular things to do in Latvia.
+Riga Central Market is visited by over 80,000 people every day and is one of the most popular things to do in Latvia.

-Operating since 1930, it has always been the place to go for top quality ingredients.
+Operating since 1930, the Central Market has always been the place to go for top quality ingredients.
 It has three large Zeppelin style hangars.
 The first is all about fish.
 The merchandising makes the Harrods Food Hall look like Kmart!
 I have never seen such gleaming fish – indeed some of them were still alive!
 I wanted to order the salmon and eat it raw immediately!

 Next up was beautifully merchandised fruit and vegetables.
 I was most impressed by the pickled options available.
 Packets of herbs were displayed that when drunk as tea treats different ailments.
 I bought some of the maple sap water.
 This is frozen at source and contains – well maple sap – and is meant to be very nutritious.

-I loved this market – so much going on, so many foodie options and so beautifully displayed.
+I loved Riga Central Market – so much going on, so many foodie options and so beautifully displayed.
 I went with a guide which I wouldn’t normally do.
 I am very glad that I did as I found out about things like the maple sap water and local herbs used medicinally that greatly added to my experience.
 I highly recommend doing this.

-5. Visit the Gastro Market in the evening
+5. Visit the Riga Gastro Market in the evening

 As a well-travelled foodie you’ll be aware that many markets these days have a ready to eat area – often with an alcohol license that runs into the evening.
 The Riga Central Market version of this opened in February 2019 with over 20 suppliers and 2 bars.
 Food types cover everything from gastro hot dogs to traditional Latvian to a whole new japanese-mex!